tcroche/Side-Project/Polymer_Project/DEVLOG.md

 re-reporting the rules' territory.

-**The runner (`run_bench.py`).** Default mode is AST-only: free, offline, deterministic — the dry run rule 9 demands before anything costly. `--llm` adds the semantic pass (responses cached) and immediately replays the same cached outputs with the cap disabled: one set of API calls, two post-processings, so the ablation reports severity changes and control-file
+**The runner (`run_bench.py`).** Default mode is AST-only: free, offline, deterministic, the dry run rule 9 demands before anything costly. `--llm` adds the semantic pass (responses cached) and immediately replays the same cached outputs with the cap disabled: one set of API calls, two post-processings, so the ablation reports severity changes and control-file